Severance (TV series): Filming

 The Bell Labs Holmdel Complex in central New Jersey, U.S., stood in for the headquarters of Lumon Industries and has become a popular social media and tourist attraction.

 The COVID-19 pandemic postponed the initial production start of March 2020.
 Principal photography for the first season started in New York City under the working title Tumwater on November 8, 2020.
 The opening scene of the show was shot on January 6, 2021.
 The series filmed for a few days in February in Nyack, New York for the homes of Mark and Cobel, and in Kingston and Beacon, New York in March.
 In April, filming moved to central New Jersey, mainly in the Bell Labs Holmdel Complex which stood in for Lumon HQ.
 Filming was scheduled to conclude on June 23, 2021.

 The second season began filming on October 3, 2022, in New York City, and was set to wrap on May 12, 2023.
 However, on May 8, 2023, production of the season was shut down due to the 2023 Writers Guild of America strike.
 Production had resumed by May 13, 2023, with filming occurring in Newfoundland.
 Filming was later shut down again due to both the actors strike and the writers strike, but resumed on January 29, 2024, and wrapped on April 23, 2024.

+Ahead of the third season, Fifth Season considered moving filming to Canada because of delayed tax credit payments from New York state, which put a financial strain on the studio.
+Following Apple acquiring the rights to the series, they were better able to bear the financial burden of the delayed payments and could keep the series filming in New York.
+Filming of the third season began in July 2026, with Kogonada as the new producing director.